-The course is completed in over two calendar years (October to September) of part-time study.
+- The course may be completed in one calendar year (October to September) of full-time study or two calendar years of part-time study.

-Students attend lectures on either three evenings a week or two evenings a week during term-time (it varies from one term to another) and will need to spend further time to complete assignments.
-An evening lasts from 6.00pm to 9.00pm and usually consists of two lectures with a 20-minute break in between.
+- Evening students attend lectures three to four evenings a week during term-time especially for year 1 (it can vary from one term to another) and will need to spend further time to complete assignments.
+An evening lasts from 6.00pm to 9.00pm and consists of two lectures with a 20-minute break in between.

 - When you're looking to find the right place to study, some things really matter.
 For Birkbeck students, it's our reputation and the quality of our teaching